hyperupcall/blog/content/post/creating robotic teams website.md

 If you're not familiar, the `<router-view/>` component changes based on the current URL, such as `/home` or `/about`.

 There was a Page Heading component inside of `router-view`, which I later moved out to the parent component.
-This component consists of the title of the page and sub-pages of a route.
+This component consisted of the page title and sub-pages of a route.
 Previously, I was duplicating the page heading across several components (each of which corresponded to a specific route).
 This seemed wasteful at best, so I refactored to improve the structure.
 Looking back, there were other ways to create an abstraction, but that sufficed for the time.

 ```html
 <template>